-These authors argue that millions of years ago intelligent humans lived on earth, but this evidence has been suppressed since it contradicts the evolutionary prejudices of most modern scientists.
-The book is dedicated to "His Divine Grace, A. C. Bhaktivedanta Swami Prabhupãda."
-It condenses the authors' earlier and more detailed work entitled Forbidden Archaeology (952 pp. \$39.95 hb).
+These authors argue that intelligent humans lived on Earth millions of years ago, but this evidence has been suppressed since it contradicts the evolutionary prejudices of most modern scientists.
+The book is dedicated to "His Divine Grace, A. C. Bhaktivedanta Swami Prabhupada."
+It condenses the authors' earlier and more detailed work, Forbidden Archaeology (952 pp. \$39.95 hb).